earthly/website/blog/_posts/2025-07-02-platform-eng-is-dead.md

 I spent the rest of the day cutting the label sheet, and sticking them on all the vials with my wife's help, and thinking about what to do about the sash.

-{% picture grid {{site.pimages}}{{page.slug}}/vial-labels.jpg --picture --img width="400px" --alt {{ Vial labels being prepared }} %}
+{% picture grid {{site.pimages}}{{page.slug}}/vial-labels.jpg --picture class="align-center" --img width="400px" --alt {{ Vial labels being prepared }} %}

 All this prep was all for nothing if I didn't immediately stand out.

 In an act of desperation I bought a blank, white sash off Amazon, some thick marker pens, and some iron-on letters.
 The reviews for the letters were terrible.
 But I had no choice.
-Amazon came in last minute \- the very evening before the flight.
+Amazon came in last minute — the very evening before the flight.

 I laid out everything on my kitchen counter.

-{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/sash-materials.jpg --picture --img width="500px" --alt {{ Sash materials laid out on kitchen counter }} %}
+{% picture content-wide-nocrop {{site.pimages}}{{page.slug}}/sash-materials.jpg --picture class="align-center" --img width="400px" --alt {{ Sash materials laid out on kitchen counter }} %}

 The instructions were super dodgy.
 In one section it said "move the iron back-and-forth for 15-30s" and in another it said "hot tip\!
 Do **not** move the iron in a back-and-forth motion". 🤦